WINDS OF CHANGE

 In future, WoC plans to continue supporting Marsabit County in the upgrading of facilities at Laisamis health centre and other health centres in the area.

 Due to the arid nature of Marsabit, water is a scarce commodity.
 LTWP has spearheaded the rehabilitation/construction of several water boreholes and water supply points in, but not limited to, Arge, Laga el Fereji, Gatab, Ntil, Lonjorin, Larachi, Sarima, Illaut and Olturot.
 The project in Arge alone has led to approximately 3,000 people now being able to access water within their village rather than having to complete a daily roundtrip of 28km to obtain water.

 WoC has also installed a solar powered reverse osmosis system in Sarima village, meaning that community members now, for the first time, have direct access to clean drinking water.
 In addition, WoC has built watering troughs in different parts of the constituency to ease provision of water to livestock.

-During the drought period of 2016/2017, WoC further intensified its water activities in Laisamis Constituency in order to support the communities through this difficult period.
+During the recent drought period, WoC further intensified its water activities in Laisamis Constituency in order to support the communities through this difficult period.

 WoC is also engaged in supporting local communities through miscellaneous activities, such as the construction of community storage facilities in Illaut and Sarima, and by enhancing inter-community relations through sports.
 In this regard, LTWP / WoC host an annual 10km race on the wind farm site and support local youth and school sports tournaments.

 Though strictly speaking not a WoC activity, LTWP constructed a 208km road from Laisamis to Sarima, which has transformed the transportation network in the area.
 This has significantly increased access to markets as well as to health care and educational facilities for the local population.